-Overall, SSDI is a program used by those who meet the specific agency criteria.
-The Social Security Administration (SSA) will evaluate a number of financial, vocational and medical criteria.
+- Overall, SSDI is a program used by those who meet the specific agency criteria.
+The Social Security Administration (SSA) will evaluate a number of financial, vocational, and medical criteria.
 Certain members of a family can also qualify for benefits on a member’s record.

-Benefits may be paid to spouses, divorced spouses, children or disabled children.
+- Benefits may be paid to spouses, divorced spouses, children, or disabled children.
 When qualified family members apply for benefits, those family members must provide their Social Security numbers.
 They must also provide their birth certificates.
 This form of information is vital, as it verifies the identity and identifying information of each member of the family.

-Maximum Family Social Security Benefits
+Social Security Family Maximum Benefits

-When the Social Security Administration (SSA) calculates the benefits for each family member, the SSA takes several things into consideration.
+- When the Social Security Administration (SSA) calculates the benefits for each family member, the SSA takes several things into consideration.
 Generally, each family member may receive as much as 50 percent of the primary member’s disability rate.
-Nonetheless, the Social Security Administration (SSA) will eventually cap the amount it pays any given family.
+Nonetheless, the Social Security Administration (SSA) will eventually cap the amount it pays to any given family.

-The total in benefits paid to a family varies.
+- The total benefits paid to a family varies.
 The SSA will calculate that total based on both the amount paid to the disabled member and the number of qualifying family members overall.
-Generally, the total amount any family can receive is between 150 and 180 percent of one’s disability benefit.
+Generally, the total amount that any family can receive is between 150 and 180 percent of one’s disability benefit.

-When the sum of the amount paid for a given account exceeds the family limit, each family member’s amount is reduced proportionately.
+- When the sum of the amount paid for a given account exceeds the family limit, each family member’s amount is reduced proportionately.
 The benefit of the primary account is not affected.

 - The Social Security Administration (SSA) will, however, ask for proof of marriage, and prior marriage dates, where applicable.

 Social Security Disability Benefits For Family Members

-Children may also qualify to receive benefits on the records of their parents.
+- Children may also qualify to receive benefits based on their parents satisfying certain criteria.
 This may occur whether the child is a biological child, adopted child, or stepchild.
 Dependent grandchildren may also qualify as well.
-The children must be:

-If the spouse is caring for a child under the age of 16, the spouse’s benefits will continue until the child reaches age 16.
+If a spouse is caring for a child under the age of 16, the spouse’s benefits will continue until the child reaches age 16.
 The child’s benefits, however, will not end.
 Ex-spouses may also receive benefits if they:

-- have been married with the primary beneficiary for at least 10 years;
+Have been married with the primary beneficiary for at least 10 years

-- are 62 years old or older;
+- Are 62 years old or older

-- are not be eligible for an equal or higher Social Security benefit on his or her own record, or on the Social Security record of someone else
+- Are not be eligible for an equal or higher social security benefit on his or her own record, or on the social security record of someone else